 Troubles and Solutions: No major pests have been identified.
 Poor soil conditions are the only major problem.

 Harvest and Storage: Pick and eat fresh or store in the refrigerator 32-40°.
 Will keep for about 2 weeks.

 Notes: Even organiphobes recommend using organic fertilizers instead of synthetic ones for blueberries.
 The artificial products can burn plants, especially young ones.
 One so-called expert says that nitrate-type fertilizers can kill plants.
 This is the same guy that says not to use barnyard manures because they contain toxic salts.

 Q: I planted 3 blueberry plants in May in our backyard.
 We prepped the soil in the way that the plant guide on the bush instructed us.
 One of the plants has been a very pale green all summer and has not grown much at all.
 The second plants has turned a fall purple type color and has grown some.
 The third plant has done pretty well.
 It is starting to get a little pale green but actually has grown some and has some tall shoots.
 I've searched the internet for advise on blueberry plants but haven't been able to find any help.
 Please give me your opinion on what to do, hopefully they won't die over the winter.
 Thanks

 A: Here are the comments from from commercial grower friend.

-1. Get a soil and petiole test from Texas Plant Soil Lab.
+1. Get a soil and petiole test.
 I suspect she's a bit low in iron and magnesium.
 New shoots she's seeing are a good sign.
 Once she gets here soil test back let us know what it says.